-The following are steps that we will be taking and that our suppliers should as well if retrenchment and/or factory closure become necessary:
+The following are steps that we take in our owned and JV facilities and, commonly, that we expect our suppliers to take as well, if retrenchment and/or factory closure become necessary:

-- The company shall have a written retrenchment policy and will provide a copy of the policy to the BELLA+CANVAS social compliance representative. - Supplier shall ensure laid-off workers are selected objectively.
-Criteria for selecting employees to be laid off must be in writing and must not infringe upon accepted international and national labor standards nor standards set forth in our Workplace Code of Conduct.
-These include union membership or activity, pregnancy, race, sex, age, or religion.
-Criteria generally accepted to be fair include local law, length of service, skills and qualifications.
-If a Collective Bargaining Agreement is in place, any retrenchment must occur in compliance with that agreement.
+- The employer shall have a written retrenchment and closure policy and related procedures and will provide a copy these documents to the BELLA+CANVAS social compliance representative. - 2.
+The employer shall ensure that a trained professional is responsible for managing any retrenchment or termination of workers. - 3.
+The employer shall ensure laid-off workers are selected objectively.
+Objective criteria for selecting employees to be laid off must be in writing, in agreement with union representatives if a union is present in the facility, and must not infringe upon accepted international and national labor standards nor standards set forth in the BELLA+CANVAS Workplace Code of Conduct, such as union membership or activity, pregnancy, race, sex, age, or religion, among others.
+Objective criteria, generally accepted to be fair, include local law, length of service, skills, and qualifications.
+If a collective bargaining agreement is in place, any retrenchment or termination must occur in compliance with that agreement and in consultation with workers' representatives.